Projectslearner/Arduino-uno-IR-Sensor/README.md

    - Upload the code to the Arduino Uno.
    - Open the serial monitor with a baud rate of 9600.
    - Place objects within the sensor's range.
 Observe the serial monitor to see the sensor values and object detection status.
+### Explanation:
+   - pinMode(irSensorPin, INPUT): Sets the IR sensor pin as an input.
+   - digitalRead(irSensorPin): Reads the digital value from the IR sensor pin.
+   - Serial.println(): Prints the status of object detection to the Serial Monitor.
+   - delay(500): Adds a delay of 500 milliseconds between each reading to make the output more readable.

 #### Applications